kubos/kubos/docs/windows-dev-environment.rst

 ..
 Note::
 	It might prompt you to update the Plugin Manager before installing.
 I would recommend doing this once.
 It will require a restart of Notepad++, and you will have to repeat all the steps.
 If it prompts again after the first time, select "No" and it should install normally.

-- It should restart Notepad++, you should now see "NppFTP" as one of the options under "Plugins".
+- After Notepad++ has restarted, you should now see "NppFTP" as one of the options under "Plugins".

 Setup